Labor Day’s Link to Chicago's First National Park

 Your journey through the district will give you a glimpse of the daily life of the workers who took part in a pivotal effort for the American labor movement.
 Pullman workers led one of the country’s first walkouts and strikes while demanding better working conditions and wages.
 At a time when railroads were the main source of transportation in the country, the Strike of 1894 gained attention on a national scale and resulted in the establishment of Labor Day as a federal holiday, celebrated each year on the first Monday of September.

 Pullman’s clock tower and administration building is a soaring structure at the heart of the district.
 It was the headquarters of the Pullman factory complex and the site of most of the company’s manufacturing.
-With the help of National Park Foundation funding, the clock tower will soon become the site’s visitor center.
-Other grants from the National Park Foundation support the planning, design, and renovation of the 10,000 square foot building and the surrounding 12-acre factory site.
+With the help of National Park Foundation funding, the clock tower now serves as the site’s visitor center.
+Other grants from the National Park Foundation are supporting the planning, design, and renovation of the 10,000 square foot building and the surrounding 12-acre factory site.

-Even though much of the educational programming is still in development, the National Park Service has already engaged hundreds of students from five nearby schools in activities at the park.
-With the help of community outreach and partnerships, the National Park Service estimates that it will serve approximately 300,000 visitors per year over the next ten years.
+Even when much of the educational programming is still in development, the National Park Service engaged hundreds of students from five nearby schools in activities at the park.
+With the help of community outreach and partnerships, the National Park Service estimates that it will serve approximately 300,000 visitors per year.